In a world where everything is instant, seemingly minor inconveniences have a huge impact on User Experience.

 Imagery is the most important sales tool in eCommerce and delays of seconds and even milliseconds in image loading speeds can cause customers to drop off.
 Google is keenly aware that people want as little friction as possible, which is why they are introducing Core Web Vitals as search ranking factors in the next algorithm update.

-Not preparing for this could have serious implications for your SEO.
+Not preparing for this could have serious implications for your SEO, every expert from any Ecommerce SEO agency will tell you that.
 Here, we will explain what the Google Core Web Vitals update is and why image optimisation is key to preparing your eCommerce business for it.

 What is the Google Core Web Vital update?

 The update will combine three CWV’s with four pre-existing search signals (mobile-friendliness, https security, safe browsing and intrusive interstitials) to give rankings to a page based on its overall UX.
 Part of the update will involve the introduction of visual labels to search results that tell users if a page has met Google’s page experience criteria.

 Simply put, if your eCommerce site is not optimised accordingly, this means that Google will tell potential customers that you offer a lower standard of UX when you appear in searches.

 The pre-existing search ranking signals mostly looked at page security and accessibility while CWV’s are more closely linked to the quality of the content on those pages.

 CWVs measure a page’s overall quality of experience by looking at its loading speeds, visual stability and response times.
 Their scores are largely dictated by how well a page’s media content is optimised and reinforce the importance of image SEO.